dansmyers/ConsultingInTheCommunity/README.md

 You will also complete three additional assignments:

 - An annotated bibliography summarizing other work related to your REM project.
-- A short critical thinking paper, requiring your to read and evaluate an article.
+- A short critical thinking paper, requiring you to read and evaluate an article.
 - An short in-class integrative learning activity.